What are the benefits of induction cooking?

 Induction Range Icon Induction Range Icon

-A more responsive cooktop* can immediately adjust to a higher or lower temperature to avoid hot water spills from over-boiling.
+With induction cooking, you get a more responsive cooktop* that can immediately adjust to a higher or lower temperature to avoid hot water spills from over-boiling.

 Induction Range Cleaning Icon Induction Range Cleaning Icon